microsoft/reverse-proxy/docs/docfx/articles/dests-health-checks.md

 - `ReactivationPeriod` - period after which an unhealthy destination's passive health state is reset to `Unknown` and it starts receiving traffic again.
 Default value is `null` which means the period will be set by a `IPassiveHealthCheckPolicy`

 ### Design
-The main component is [PassiveHealthCheckMiddleware](xref:Microsoft.ReverseProxy.Middleware.PassiveHealthCheckMiddleware) sitting on the request pipeline and analyzing responses returned by destinations.
+The main component is [PassiveHealthCheckMiddleware](xref:Microsoft.ReverseProxy.Middleware.PassiveHealthCheckMiddleware) sitting in the request pipeline and analyzing responses returned by destinations.
 For each response from a destination belonging to a cluster with enabled passive health checks, `PassiveHealthCheckMiddleware` invokes an [IPassiveHealthCheckPolicy](xref:Microsoft.ReverseProxy.Service.HealthChecks.IPassiveHealthCheckPolicy) specified for the cluster.
-The policy analyzes the given response, evaluates a new destination's passive health state and updates [DestinationHealthState.Passive](xref:Microsoft.ReverseProxy.RuntimeModel.DestinationHealthState.Passive) value.
+The policy analyzes the given response, evaluates a new destination's passive health state and updates the [DestinationHealthState.Passive](xref:Microsoft.ReverseProxy.RuntimeModel.DestinationHealthState.Passive) value.
 When a destination gets marked as unhealthy, it stops receiving new requests until it gets reactivated after a configured period.
-Reactivation means DestinationHealthState.Passive value is reset from `Unhealthy` to `Unknown` that brings the destination back on the healthy destination list.
-The policy schedules a destinaton's reactivation with [IReactivationScheduler](xref:Microsoft.ReverseProxy.Service.HealthChecks.IReactivationScheduler) right after setting its `DestinationHealthState.Passive` to `Unhealthy`.
+Reactivation means the destination's DestinationHealthState.Passive state is reset from `Unhealthy` to `Unknown` and the cluster's list of healthy destinations is rebuilt to include it.
+The policy schedules a destination's reactivation with [IReactivationScheduler](xref:Microsoft.ReverseProxy.Service.HealthChecks.IReactivationScheduler) right after setting its `DestinationHealthState.Passive` to `Unhealthy`.

 ```
         (respose to a proxied request)